davidfestal/test-che-install-in-restricted-enironments/Readme.md

 oc image mirror --max-per-registry=1 --filename=eclipse-che-preview-openshift-manifests/mapping.txt
 ```

-- Apply the ImageContentSourcePolicy generated in the `eclipse-che-preview-openshift-manifests` folder by the previous step
+- Apply the `ImageContentSourcePolicy` generated in the `eclipse-che-preview-openshift-manifests` folder by the previous step:

 ```
 oc apply -f ./eclipse-che-preview-openshift-manifests/
 ```

-- Wait for the end of the configuration update of all nodes, until all 2 MachineConfigPools (master and workers) are fully updated
+- Wait for the end of the configuration update and restart of all cluster nodes, until all 2 `MachineConfigPool`s (master and workers) are fully updated.

-- Deploy the local catalog and operator group to prepare operator installation
+- Deploy the local catalog matadata and operator group to prepare operator installation:

 ```
 ./deploy-catalog.sh
 ```

-- Add at least a real user besides kubeadmin (via adding a htpasswd identity provider and logging at least once as a regular user)

 - Go into the `test-restricted-che-install` namespace

+- In the OperatorHub, you shoud now see the Eclipse Che operator available for installation

+- Install it as usual.

+- While it is installing, In the logs of the `mirror-docker-registry` POD (in the `mirror-docker-registry` namespace) you should already see that the Che operator image is automatically pulled from the internal registry.

+- Add at least a real user besides `kubeadmin` (via adding a `htpasswd` identity provider and logging at least once as a regular user)

-- Create CheCluster custom resource to start the installation
+- Create `CheCluster` custom resource to start the installation

-- In the logs of the `mirror-docker-registry` POD (in the `mirror-docker-registry` namespace), hook how, during the installation, the Che images are automatically pulled from the internal registry.
+- In the logs of the `mirror-docker-registry` POD (in the `mirror-docker-registry` namespace), look how, during the installation, the Che images are automatically pulled from the internal registry.